Special Weather Statement issued for Pine by NWS - News Break

 Special Weather Statement issued for Pine by NWS

-Effective: 2021-06-24 01:57:00 CDT Expires: 2021-06-24 02:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Pine A STRONG THUNDERSTORM WILL AFFECT EAST CENTRAL PINE...SOUTH CENTRAL DOUGLAS...NORTHWESTERN WASHBURN AND NORTHEASTERN BURNETT COUNTIES At 157 AM CDT, a strong thunderstorm was near Danbury, or 26 miles east of Hinckley, moving east at 45 mph.
-Wind gusts up to 40 mph, half inch diameter hail, heavy downpours, and frequent cloud to ground lightning can be expected with this storm.
-Locations impacted include Webb Lake Wisconsin, Danbury, Markville, Cozy Corner, Riverside, and Saint Croix State Park.
+Effective: 2021-06-24 01:30:00 CDT Expires: 2021-06-24 02:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Pine A STRONG THUNDERSTORM WILL AFFECT SOUTHEASTERN PINE AND CENTRAL BURNETT COUNTIES At 144 AM CDT, a strong thunderstorm was 9 miles north of Grantsburg, or 12 miles southeast of Hinckley, moving east at 40 mph.
+Wind gusts up to 40 mph, pea size hail, heavy downpours, and frequent cloud to ground lightning can be expected with this storm.
+Locations impacted include Grantsburg, Oakland, Falun, Saint Croix State Park, Alpha, Phantom Lake, Cloverdale, Yellow Lake, and Chengwatana State Forest.
 Seek shelter inside a sturdy building and away from windows until this storm passes.
 Get off area lakes and seek shelter on shore in a sturdy shelter or a hard topped vehicle.
 Frequent cloud to ground lightning is occurring with this storm.
 Seek shelter immediately inside a building or vehicle until this storm passes.alerts.weather.gov